jakir-ruet/kubernetes-learning/README.md

      - AWS Secret Access Key [None]: Put your secret key here and press Enter
      - Default region name [None]: us-east-1
      - Default output format [None]: json
-   - Let's me check wheather configuration done.
+   - Let's me check whether the configuration is done.
      - `aws ec2 describe-vpcs`
-     - If it is done then we will see the details of default vpc.
+     - If it is done then we will see the details of the default vpc.

 2. kubectl
    - Control the kubernetes clusters & objects;